cj-a-murillo/ftw-de-bootcamp-grp1-new/dq-insta-tests-grp1.md

 #### 🧱 g1_insta_DimUsers

-Dim list of users extracted from orders table.
+Dim list of users extracted from the orders table.

 | Column     | Description             | Tests                                |
 |------------|-------------------------|--------------------------------------|